AbhilakshSinghReen/camb_ai-backend-assignment-2/docs/DEPLOYMENT.md

 kubectl --namespace keda apply --filename kubernetes/server/server-loadbalancer-service.yaml
 ```

-The API Server exposes `Prometheus` metrics on a different port that the API (9001 as specified in the ConfigMap).
+The API Server exposes `Prometheus` metrics on a different port than the API (9001 as specified in the ConfigMap).
 This is described in more detail in the `ARCHITECTURE.md`.
 Let us port forward and see if the metrics are being exposed.

 Run the following command to map port 9001 of your local machine to port 9001 of the metrics service.
 ```
-kubectl port-forward service/api-server-metrics-service 9001:9001 -n keda
+kubectl --namespace keda port-forward service/api-server-metrics 9001:9001
 ```

 Then, head to `http://localhost:9001/metrics` in your browser.
 You should see some Prometheus metrics being displayed.